-Our staff represents a wellspring of talent and expertise across both of our esteemed titles, Kootenay and Coast Mountain Culture Magazines (KMC and CMC).
+Our staff represents a wellspring of talent and expertise who work on our titles as well as with our commercial clients as part of the Mountain Culture Group Story Haus.
 When it comes to editorial, publishing and art direction, we lead with a passion and drive that infuses our work with a unique, authoritative and edgy flavour not found anywhere else.
 With worldly experience, technical expertise and a drive to live the mountain lives we write about—our people are basically an eclectic cast of adventurous geniuses.
 Here’s who we are.

 An award-winning photojournalist and commercial photographer, Peter’s also the founding publisher of our two titles, KMC and CMC.
 His images can also be seen in international magazines and newspapers, hardcover books and stock agencies.
 Peter’s commercial clients have included Nike, Patagonia, Ford and Black Diamond.
 His photos have appeared in publications like SBC Skier, Ski Canada, explore, Bike and Paddler.
 Peter’s much-respected repertoire with some of the world’s best outdoor photographers ensures KMC and CMC’s images are poignant, beautiful and inspiring.
 He says, “The ability to collaborate with so many interesting and talented people is the greatest aspect of this job.”